built1n/blog/posts/adieu-quake.md

 7325 % 4096 = 3229
 ```

+*5, 13, 29, 157*...

 Notice anything?
-That's right -- by some coincidence, 7325 prime
+That's right -- by some coincidence, 7325 is prime
 whenever taken modulo a power of two.
+This *somehow* (I'm actually not
-This leads to the sound mixing
+sure exactly how) leads to the sound mixing code being passed a
-code being passed a one-sample array, causing the freeze.
+one-sample array, triggering the corner case and freeze.

 I spent at least a day rooting out this bug, only to find that it all
 came down to *one* wrong instruction.
 Life is like that sometimes,